KaTodorov/PyVoucher2/README.md

 # PyVoucher

 The code was made with the idea of fast use python for printing a hardcopy stickers-vouchers with a promo code generated from os.urandom().
-The project was made only for practical use for a local bussiness.
+The project was made only for practical use for a local bussiness, generates 3 exel files in form of tables to store & make the stickers.

 Every parameter, including "starting_number","promo code","validity until", "promotion" can be changed. exept the total number of vouchers(it is 100) and the number of parameters.